frees-io/freestyle/docs/src/main/tut/docs/http/http4s.md

 # http4s

-A freestyle program can easily be used with [http4s](http://http4s.org/).
+A Freestyle program can easily be used with [http4s](http://http4s.org/).

 You can add the _freestyle-http4s_ module as follows: